-- Internal Audit Charter: At least annually, UKIA will review this Charter and the Charter for the Audit and Compliance Committee (ACC) with the ACC and discusses proposed revisions that may be appropriate based on changes to industry standards, the university and/or UKIA responsibilities.
-All such revisions to either charter will be approved by the ACC.
+- Internal Audit Charter: At least annually, UKIA will review this Charter with the ACC for possible revisions based on industry standards; all charter revisions will be approved by the ACC.

 - Audit Project Prioritization: At least annually, UKIA will submit its risk-based, dynamic Work Prioritization Plan to the ACC for review and approval; any significant interim changes will also be submitted.

 - Final Audit Reports: To ensure transparency and appropriate communication of results, UKIA will devise a unique distribution list for final audit reports.
 Such distribution lists shall always include executive leadership and stakeholders.
-The members of the ACC and independent external auditors shall receive all final reports, with the exception of the final reports for follow-up reviews, results regarding procedural infractions that incur low risk to the university and inquiries that are not substantiated and elevated to investigation status.
+The members of the ACC and independent external auditors shall receive all final reports, with the exception of results regarding procedural infractions that incur low risk to the university, inquiries that are not substantiated and elevated to investigation status and consultations.

-- Quality Assurance: UKIA will undertake a Quality Assessment Review by qualified external consultants every five years, or as recommended by the Institute of Internal Auditors, to be in compliance with the International Standards of the Professional Practice of Internal Auditing and the core principles of the International Professional Practices Framework.
-Additionally, UKIA will enhance its Quality Assurance and Improvement Program with periodic self-assessments to evaluate the performance of internal audit activity and conformance with the standards noted above to be conducted midway between each external assessment.
+- Quality Assurance: UKIA will undertake a Quality Assessment Review by qualified external consultants every five years, or as recommended by the Institute of Internal Auditors, to be in compliance with the International Standards of the Professional Practice of Internal Auditing.
 The results of these reviews will be communicated to the ACC at the first meeting following the receipt of the results.
 UKIA will also report out on metrics used to gauge efficiency and effectiveness as a regular means of monitoring quality.

 - Collaborations: UKIA will work collaboratively with the university's independent external auditors to ensure that efforts are not duplicated, and resources are leveraged.
 Additional relationships and collaborations will be formed with other university functions to improve operations across the enterprise and to promote the achievement of management objectives.

-- Accountability: The Accountability Office within UKIA shall work to enhance operational efficiency and increase effectiveness across the university by evaluating regulatory compliance and monitoring performance against established metrics to mitigate risk and ensure data integrity.
-To promote transparency regarding these standards, associated information flows will also be assessed and adjusted as appropriate.
+- Accountability: UKIA's Accountability Office shall work to enhance operational effectiveness, mitigate risk and ensure data integrity across the university by evaluating regulatory compliance, monitoring performance against established metrics and validating the remediation of concerns noted in completed audits.
+To promote transparency, communication regarding these activities will also be assessed and adjusted as appropriate.